How Far Can You Get By Combining Change Detection Algorithms?: Experimental setup

-As for performance measures we computed them using the framework of the challenge that implements the following seven different measures: recall, specificity, false positive ratio (FPR), false negative ratio (FNR), percentage of wrong classifications (PWC), precision, and f-measure.
+The performance measures $\mathcal{M}$ are computed using the framework of the CDNET 2014 challenge \cite{wang2014cdnet}.
+The framework implements the following seven different measures: recall, specificity, false positive ratio (FPR), false negative ratio (FNR), percentage of wrong classifications (PWC), precision, and F-measure.
 A ranking of the tested algorithms is also computed starting from the partial ranks on these measures.
+The CDNET 2014 dataset is composed of 11 video categories, with four to six videos sequences in each category.
+The categories exhibit different video contents and are chosen to test the background subtraction algorithms under different operating conditions.
+The challenge rules impose that each algorithm should use only a single set of parameters for all the video sequences.
+For this reason we set the parameters of the algorithms to their default values, i.e. the values in the configuration files provided in the BGSLibrary.

-We evaluate our proposed combining strategy against three different fusion algorithms: a simple majority vote schema (MV), the STAPLE method \cite{warfield2002validation,warfield2004simultaneous} (STAPLE), and a probabilistic rand index-based algorithm \cite{mignotte2010label} (PRIF).
-Following the challenge's rules, each algorithm uses a single set of parameters.
-The STAPLE algorithm estimates its parameter on-line (i.e. the sensitivities and specificities of each expert) while for the PRIF algorithm we used the default parameters.
-The parameters used to initialize the GP algorithm are reported in Table \ref{tab:GPparameters}.
+\ADD{We set the parameters of GP as in \cite{bianco2017tevc}.
+Also, the GP solutions are generated by considering the shortest video sequence in each of the 11 CDNET 2014 categories as training set.
+The images in this set are less than 10\% of the total images in the whole dataset; this minimizes the over-fitting effect if more images were used.
+We name the best solution found by GP in this way as \ALGOB{ } (the term IUTIS is derived by quoting the Greek fabulists Aesop 620BC-560BC: \quot{In Unity There Is Strength}).
+We also created a different algorithm, \ALGOA, by considering a smaller training set composed of all video sequences in the \quot{Baseline} category.
+As the name suggests, this category contains basic video sequences. \ALGOA{ } exhibits worse performances than \ALGOB, and since its results are not directly comparable with the reported ones, it will not be further considered in the discussion.}

-\subsection{Results}
+\section{Results}